-Trust in the Southern Berkshires was founded in Egremont, Massachusetts, on ten acres of land purchased for $25,000.
-On the land sat two houses, a garage, a workshop and an apple orchard established in 1925.
-Eventually the garage became a house and the workshop became a home to the Schumacher Center for a New Economics.
-In 2003, The Nature Conservancy donated an additional acre to the settlement.
-Today, four homes, the library and the orchard occupy eleven acres adjacent to Jug End Reservation, a state forest.
+In 1980, Alvastra, the first property of the Community Land Trust in the Southern Berkshires was founded in Egremont, Massachusetts, on ten acres of land purchased for the then market rate of $25,000.
+On the land sat two houses, a garage, and an apple orchard established in 1925.
+Eventually the garage became a house and an additional home and studio were built.
+The added house is now home to residents with developmental needs and their caregivers.
+The studio is now home to the office/library of the Schumacher Center for a New Economics.
+In 2003, The Nature Conservancy donated an additional acre to the Community Land Trust abutting Alvastra land.
+Today, the three private residences, group home, the library, and the orchard occupy eleven acres adjacent to Jug End Reservation, a state forest.